HY:NYSEHyster-Yale, Inc. Analysis

 Key Factors

-- Sustainable dividend providing income despite valuation concerns
+- Sustainable dividend providing steady cash return

 Key Metrics & Analysis